 3. Helinox Passport Tension Lock Trekking Poles

 The lightest weight trekking option Helinox offers, the Passport Tension Lock poles offer narrow-diameter poles with the lightest weight the brand produces.
 The lowest weight pole weighs in at 145 grams.
 Depending on the size you select, some poles can pack away into spaces shorter than 33 centimeters.

 Although not the ideal choice for backpackers or those navigating more challenging terrain, the Passport Tension Lock poles use aluminum construction for maneuverability and dependability.
-In contrast with cumbersome and feature-packed poles, the Tension Lock models are slim and wieldy, meaning you won’t feel fatigue just from carrying them.
+In contrast with cumbersome and feature-packed poles, the Tension Lock models are slim and wieldy, meaning you won’t feel fatigued just from carrying them.

 Trim wrist straps help maintain your grip, but there are no extra features in these back-to-basics poles.
 Aluminum construction means they’re affordable yet durable, so you can get out on the trail and not worry about performance or potential replacement if necessary.